Miettine/ClassicCarChain/README.md

 ### 4. Start Meteor

 Using the command line, navigate into the folder Meteor/ClassicCarChain/ in this repository.
-Start meteor.
+Start meteor with the 'meteor' -command.

 ### 5. Open the app in a web browser